oracle-livelabs/adb/shared/develop-rag-apps/setup-environment/setup-environment.md

         >**Note:** In the **Workshop Settings** section, if a **Secret API key used to connect to AI model** field is displayed, that is not **_not Required_** for this Lab since OCI Generative AI does not use a secret key for Resource Operations.

     * For the other fields, accept the default selections.
-For the **A valid Oracle Database version for Autonomous Database** field, you can click the drop-down list and select the database version as either **19c** or **23ai**.
+For the **A valid Oracle Database version for Autonomous Database** field, ensure that **23ai** is selected for the database version.

         ![The Configure variables step 2 of the wizard](./images/configure-variables-updated.png " ")